 \subsection{Discrete symmetries of the conformal group in 4D}

-In this and the next two subsections we focus on the transformation properties of a spinor field $\psi(x)$ since those of all other fields can be inferred by reducing direct products of spinor field representations.
+In this and the next two subsections we focus on the transformation properties of a spinor field $\psi(x)$, since those of all other fields can be obtained by reducing direct products of spinor field representations.

-As is well--known in standard field theory, the algebra of spinor representation contains the discrete group formed by the {\em parity operator} $P$, the {\em charge conjugation} $C$ and the {\em time reversal} $T$.
-The latter commutes with $P$, and $C$, and the {\em elicity projectors} $P_\pm$, $P_++P_-=1$, which are defined by equations $\psi_R =P_+\psi$ and $\psi_L =P_-\psi$, where $R$ and $L$ stand respectively for the right--handed and the left--handed spinor elicities.
-However, as already pointed out at the end of \S\,\ref{confgroupas}, passing from the Poincar\'e to the conformal group, we must exclude $T$, which violates causal ordering, and transfer the role of this operator to $I_0$.
+As is well--known in standard field theory, the algebra of spinor representation contains the discrete group formed by {\em parity operator} $P$, {\em charge conjugation} $C$ and {\em time reversal} $T$.
+The last commutes with $P$, and $C$, and {\em elicity projectors} $P_\pm$, with $P_++P_-=1$, which are defined by equations $\psi_R =P_+\psi$ and $\psi_L=P_-\psi$, where $R$ and $L$ stand respectively for the right--handed and the left--handed spinor elicities.
+However, as already pointed out at the end of \S\,\ref{confgroupas}, passing from the Poincar\'e to the conformal group, we must exclude $T$, which violates the causal order, and transfer the role of this operator to $I_0$.